 Metadata model¶

-Unlike traditional model platforms, trac is built around a structural metadata model which catalogues and describes everything on the platform.
+Unlike traditional solutions, the trac platform is built around a structural metadata model which catalogues and describes everything on the platform.
 The model consists of two layers:

 OBJECTS |